-Here's my complete guide to understanding and visiting the Knossos Palace archaeological complex, a must see site on the north shore of Crete in Greece.
+Here’s my complete guide to visiting the Knossos Palace archaeological complex in Crete.
+The palace is a must visit attraction on the north shore of Crete in Greece.
 This guide covers the history and excavation of the palace and tells you everything to see at the site.

 Knossos is the symbol of the ancient Minoan civilization.
 It’s the largest archaeological site from the pre-classical Bronze Age and Europe’s “oldest city.”
 After the Parthenon, it’s the most visited site in Greece.

 Knossos is largely the creation and brainchild of British archaeologist Arthur Evans.
 Evans was the Indiana Jones of the early 20th century architectural world.
 Or, perhaps more accurately, he was an archaeological minotaur, who trampled on an ancient site.